emilyjspencer/Notes/React/README.md

 ### Events

+* React events are named using camelCase
+* With JSX, a function is passed as the event handler, rather than a string.
-The most basic example of how of event handling in React is with a button.
+* The most basic example of how of event handling in React is with a button.
 A button has an onClick attribute which receives a function.
 This function is then invoked when there event occurs i.e. the button is clicked

 ```html